benspratling4/SwiftCodableJSEnums/README.md

 		}
 	},
 	{
-		"remove":{
-			"_0": {
+		"delete":{
 			"id":"5785e96a976f969869b6c86"
 		}
-		}
 	},
 ]
 ```

-which makes all the sense in the world, because you know the types when you begin decoding them, instead of changing the type of the thing based on values of children. (except for that `_0` thing..., and there's a reason for that, it's just 🤦‍♂️)
+which makes all the sense in the world, because you know the types when you begin decoding them, instead of changing the type of the thing based on values of children. (except for that `_0` thing..., and there's a reason for that; it's just 🤦‍♂️)

 But languages which don't understand types, like JavaScript, have been creating legacy API's that "can't break" that produce data structures like this: